-Argumentation and Debate is designed for the student desiring theory and practices of argumentation and formal academic debate.
-The class is required for, but not limited to, members of the collegiate debate squad.
+Argumentation and DebateSPCH-1233 hoursArgumentation and Debate is designed for the student desiring theory and practices of argumentation and formal academic debate.The class is required for, but not limited to, members of the collegiate debate squad.
 The course is essentially lecture with practical experiential application and meets three hours per week.